-Write the paper in Word, then copy and paste the text.
-Be sure to submit to the Forums as well, and respond to at least one of your classmates' Assignment #1 in the Forum.
-Also please post a recent picture of yourself to your profile page so we can get to know you quicker!
+Write the paper in Word, save as plain text, then copy and paste into both Forums and Graded Submissions.
+Respond to at least one of your classmates' Assignment #1 in the Forum.

+Reminder: Please post a recent picture of yourself to your profile page so we can get to know you quicker!

-Assignment #2: Your Writing Process In about 500-1000 words, describe your own writing process, from beginning (getting the assignment) to end (submitting your final draft).
+Assignment #2: Your Writing & Reading Processes In about 500-1000 words, describe your own writing process, from beginning (getting the assignment) to end (submitting your final draft).

-- How does your process compare to the students described Chapter 2 of the Bedford Guide for Writing Tutors - What parts are the most difficult?
+- What reading strategies help you as a writer?
+How do you effectively integrate reading and writing? - How does your writing process compare to the students described in Chapter 2 of the Bedford Guide for Writing Tutors - What parts of the process are most difficult?
 How does the process change depending on the assignment or circumstances? - What could a tutor do that would help you at each stage?
-What might a tutor do that would not help at each stage? - How do you think understanding writing as a process will help you as a tutor?
+What might a tutor do that would not help at each stage? - How do you think understanding reading and writing as processes will help you as a tutor?

-Write the paper in Word, then paste your text to submit it.
-Be sure to also post this assignment to both Graded Assignments and Forums, and respond to at least one of your classmates with personal comments and what you learned.
+Write the paper in Word, save as plain text, then copy and paste into both Forums and Graded Submissions.
+Respond to at least one of your classmates with personal comments and what you learned.